Suruchi12/Object-Oriented-Design_Project3/readMe.md

 ***Requirement 2***

-Used the C++ standard library's streams for all console I/O and new and delete for all heap-based memory management1.
+Used the C++ standard library's streams for all console I/O and new and delete for all heap-based memory management.

 ***Requirement 3***